 On the evening of June 23rd, 2005, my family and I were taking a walk on the west side of Little Falls, Minnesota.
 I remember having a strange anxiety that night and didn’t know why, but little did I know it would affect my family and I for the rest of our lives.
 I had a pretty normal life as a kid for being 10 years old, nothing unexpected happened very often.
 I thought this would be a normal night for my family and I but things can easily change from having a great and normal life to a complete travesty in a matter of seconds.

-My family and I were walking around on the west side of town and decided to go and see if my dad’s boss Chuck was at his apartment.
+My family and I were going for a walk in the west side of town and decided to go and see if my dad’s boss Chuck was at his apartment.
 He had recently bought an older apartment building so that he could fix it up.
 We waited outside the large white building, but nobody answered, so we decided to go to Chuck’s dealership to see if he was there instead.
 This was where Chuck kept over a dozen tigers and lions as well as a bear for pets.
 I was always scared to go there and I especially didn’t like my dad having to work there everyday.
 After arriving, Chuck wanted to show us an owl that he had recently acquired.
-This owl was kept in the same room that the tigers’ and lions’ cages were kept.
+This owl was kept in the same room that the lion (Leo) and tiger (Georgette)’s cage was kept.

 My Point of View

 While my dad and Chuck were talking, I wandered out of the room to search for my mom and brother Steve.
-My dad signaled me back towards this room because he didn’t want me to get lost or injured.
+My dad signaled me back towards the room because he didn’t want me to go off on my own.
 When I walked back into the room, that’s when I noticed Chuck holding a hair-brush in one hand and his other hand on the small latch for one of the black cages.
 I thought to myself, “he better not be opening that thing” and sure enough.
 Chuck opened the latch to the cage where the fully grown lion and tiger were together.
-Even before he could open the door the tiger lunged forward from its cage and I saw it coming right at me.
+Even before he could open the door the tiger shoved the door open and I saw it coming right at me.

 Hearing nothing but shouting, I remember turning away from the tiger and putting my hand out behind me to shield myself from the charging animal.
 The next thing I remember after that was being on my hands and knees, looking at the floor and seeing nothing but blood rapidly dripping down.
-At this point, the lion came out of the cage too and grabbed me by the neck then blacked out again.
-I woke up to having my face being dragged several feet across the cold cement floor.
+At this point, the lion came out of the cage too and grabbed me by the neck then I blacked out again.
+I woke up to having my face and limp body being dragged several feet across the cold cement floor by the lion.
+As he was dragging me, I could hear and feel him breathing on me.
+My ears felt like they were literally on fire and my hearing was muffled along with a high pitched ringing.
 When I opened my eyes, it was like as if I was looking through a red stained-glass window.
 I remember screaming in my head, “God, please take me now, please don’t make this last any longer!”
 Blackness again.
+I either passed out from my spinal cord being severed or from lack of oxygen.
+I was unable to breathe or say/scream anything throughout the attack.

 My Family’s Point of View